 Tulsi, also known as Holy Basil, is one of the most revered herbs in Ayurveda and is considered the “queen of herbs”.
 In Hinduism, Tulsi is considered a sacred plant, an earthly manifestation of goddess Tulasi, an avatar of goddess Lakshmi.

-Tulsi is also revered for its numerous health benefits which helps promote our overall wellness and help achieve balance of body, mind and soul.
+Tulsi is also revered for its numerous health benefits which help promote our overall wellness and help achieve balance of body, mind and soul.
 Tulsi acts as an adaptogen, helping the body cope with stress and promoting a balanced response.

 Tulsi (Holy Basil) Health Benefits